c4cs/c4cs.github.io/_commands/tools/sshfs.md

 ~~~

 #### Break it down
 * The `-o no_readahead` tells `sshfs` to read all files directly from the server instead of a local cache of the files.
+This is useful for reading files that may update such as a build report or a program output.